ag-richa-13/CSharp-Coding/README.md

 ### Factorial:
 - **Definition**: The product of all positive integers less than or equal to a given positive integer.
 - **Formula**: n! = n * (n-1) * (n-2) * ... * 1

+### Reverse String Logic:
+To reverse a string (represented as a character array `s`):
+1. Initialize a stack to store characters.
+2. Push each character from the input array `s` onto the stack.
+3. Pop characters from the stack and overwrite the original array `s` from the beginning.
+This will place the characters in reverse order.